localvoid/ivi/documentation/advanced/dev-mode.md

 `#1` shows a unique id for component instance.
 When Development Mode is enabled, it is easy to find component instances by their unique ids with a simple function from the console `ivi.$(id)`.

-## Screen Of Death

-Screen of Death will be displayed when unhandled exception is thrown.
-It shows an error message and the current stack trace for an exception.

-By default, Screen of Death will be displayed for all unhandled exceptions. `DisableScreenOfDeathGlobalErrorHandling` flag disables global error handler.
-When this flag is enabled, Screen of Death will be displayed only when exception is thrown inside the boundaries of a syncing algorithm.

 ## Typo Checking